-Adult Education and Literacy activities are thoroughly entwined with the American Job Center System throughout Northern Middle Tennessee.
-Not only are they a signer of the Boards MOU of partners and deliver services in all 13 counties, but Title II activities are actually delivered in day and night classes physically located in ten of its AJCs.
-Additionally, HiSet testing is also conducted in the centers which increased the number of tests and diplomas awarded due to the proximity of close to home testing.
-Having the Title II staff and activities delivered in the center provide a direct and efficient path for coenrollment, soft hand off, and has proven very effective in leveraging other resources to ease barriers of customers requiring Title II services.
+Adult Education and Literacy activities are thoroughly entwined with the American Job Center System throughout the NMWA where but Title II activities are actually delivered in day and night classes physically located in ten of its AJCs.
+Additionally, HiSet testing is also conducted in the centers, which increased the number of tests and diplomas awarded due to the convenience of the locations.
+Having the Title II, staff and activities delivered in the center provide a direct and efficient path for co-enrollment, soft hand off, and has proven very effective in leveraging other resources to ease barriers of customers requiring Title II services.
 The co-enrollment requirements and location with the AJCs focuses Title II delivery on workforce preparation.
 All of the AE classroom subjects include workforce contextualized learning experiences that focus within the lens of work.
 Title II training is critical to the development of the local and regional workforce and they are tied to the needs of the employers.
 Thus, under direction of the Board, Title II services are being delivered at businesses such as Tyson Foods, Nissan and coordination is ongoing to deliver services at Amazon.
-This strategy creates a direct and positive impact to area employers and increases skill sets of employees which is a win-win for all.
+This strategy creates a direct and positive impact to area employers and increases skill sets of employees, which is a win-win for all.